jiangyc2024/NumCSE/Assignments/PolishedCodes/PolynomialInterpolation/ChebPolyProperties/template/cx_description/default.md

 > Open `chebpolyproperties.hpp` and fill in the missing code in between the delimiters `// START` and `// END` according to the instructions preceded by `// TODO:`.

+> To view plots, click the "Files" button on the toolbar at the bottom of the page.

 > You may hand in any handwritten solutions directly to your teaching assistant.
 Alternatively, you may write them in the markdown document `written_solution.md`.